CristianAC16/MotoHaul_Worstation.MECH.CAPSTONE.2025-2026/README.md

   <div align="center"><em>
   <p align="center">MATLAB validation of the modal analysis</p>
   The difference between MATLAB and ANSYS results is expected because the MATLAB model used simplified assumptions (lumped mass and reduced stiffness representation), while ANSYS used a full 3D finite‑element model with more accurate boundary conditions.
+This discrepancy led to an underestimation of the system.
   </em></div>

 <h4>Manufacturing</h4>